AdobeDocs/commerce-knowledge-base.en/help/how-to/general/ssl-tls-certificates-for-magento-commerce-cloud-faq.md

 ## What should I do if my domain is no longer pointing to Adobe Commerce?

-If your domain is no longer pointing to Adobe Commerce, please remove it from the Fastly/Adobe Commerce system.
-See Fastly [Deleting a domain](https://docs.fastly.com/en/guides/working-with-domains#deleting-a-domain) to learn more.
+If your domain is no longer pointing to Adobe Commerce, please remove it from the [!DNL Fastly]/Adobe Commerce system.
+See [!DNL Fastly] [Deleting a domain](https://docs.fastly.com/en/guides/working-with-domains#deleting-a-domain) to learn more.
 While it is not necessary to point your domain to Adobe Commerce, confirm if a top-level domain TLS certificate is required.
 If a top-level domain is required, please update your DNS to point to Adobe Commerce.
 If it is already pointing to Adobe Commerce, update your CAA record to include [lets-encrypt](https://letsencrypt.org/).
 If you perform these steps, you will see the LE Cert updated with the necessary secondary URL's that the cert covers.​

 ## Related reading